ThakkarRajan/AIResumePro/README.md

-I Love Resume – Smart Resume Customization for Job Applications
+I Love Resumes – Smart Resume Customization for Job Applications

-I Love Resume is a full-stack web application that intelligently analyzes and customizes resumes based on job descriptions.
+I Love Resumes is a full-stack web application that intelligently analyzes and customizes resumes based on job descriptions.
 Built with Next.js (App Router) on the frontend and FastAPI on the backend, this tool streamlines the job application process by aligning your resume with the specific requirements of each job posting using AI (OpenAI GPT-4).

 🚀 Key Features
 🔐 Google Authentication (NextAuth)